 Arbitrage Pricing Theory and multi-factor models in VBA

 Option valuations, the binomial model and the Black-Scholes model with VBA

-Monte Carlo Simulations to Simulate Asset Prices with Excel
+Monte Carlo Simulations to Simulate Asset Prices and price derivatives with Excel

 - In this course the students will have to apply their finance knowledge and modeling skills by constructing a wide variety of spreadsheet models and communicating the output in a relevant, comprehensible way.